 SAFE-U is the University's emergency mass notification system.
-SAFE-U is used specifically to notify University students and employees of emergencies or dangerous situations which are likely to impact campus as a whole or impact University operations.
+SAFE-U is used specifically to notify University students and employees of emergencies or dangerous situations and information on how to remain safe.
 SAFE-U enables the University to send communications via email, text message, and/or phone messages.
 Students, faculty, and staff who have provided contact information are automatically registered to receive SAFE-U communications.
 Only University of Minnesota students, faculty, staff and those with a legitimate need are registered for SAFE-U.